akka/akka-persistence-jdbc/README.md

 akka-persistence-jdbc writes journal and snapshot entries to a configured JDBC store.
 It implements the full akka-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka for creating reactive applications.

-# Note (December 2019)

-**This project is moving from its creator's repository to become part of the Akka Github organisation.**
-Please find some background to it in [Issue #252](https://github.com/akka/akka-persistence-jdbc/issues/252).

 ## Documentation

 * [Akka Persistence JDBC 3.5.x documentation](https://doc.akka.io/docs/akka-persistence-jdbc/3.5/)